sscholbe/heli-predict/README.md

 ## Training

-We train our network over 100 epochs with a batch size of 32 on shuffled data using the Adam optimizer.
+We train our network over 100 epochs with a batch size of 32 on shuffled data using the NAdam optimizer.
 As our loss, we use the mean squared error between our predictions (i.e., the evaluated polynomial) and the ground truth.

 ## Results